Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Background

 Note that $G$ is a unitary matrix, meaning that it has an inverse matrix $G^{-1}$, and this inverse is given by the \textit{conjugate transpose} of $G$, denoted by $G^\dagger$.
 Hence, every gate has its corresponding \textit{inverse gate}, and its matrix is given by the conjugate transpose.
 For example, the inverses of $H$ and $S$ are:

 Quantum gates may also have parameters.
 For example, $R_1(\theta)$ gate has a parameter of rotation angle $\theta$, as shown in the following:

-The \textit{controlled gate} is an essential multi-qubit gate used in quantum computing.
-It is important to note that gate $X$ flips the target qubit $q_1$, meaning that $X$ applied to $\left|0\right>$ gives $\left|1\right>$ and $X$ applied to $\left|1\right>$ gives $\left|0\right>$.
-By introducing another qubit, $q_2$, we can create a \textit{controlled-X} gate, also known as the CNOT gate, on these two qubits.
-Specifically, we only apply $X$ to $q_1$ when $q_2$ is in the state $\left|1\right>$.
+The \textit{controlled gate} is an essential multi-qubit gate in quantum computing.
+For example, the gate $X$ flips the target qubit $q_1$, which means that when $X$ is applied to $\left|0\right>$, it changes to $\left|1\right>$, and when applied to $\left|1\right>$, it changes to $\left|0\right>$.
+By introducing another qubit, $q_2$, we can create a Controlled-X gate, also known as the CNOT gate, which operates on these two qubits.
+The CNOT gate flips $q_1$ only when $q_2$ is in the state $\left|1\right>$.
 The matrix of CNOT is:

 Similarly, other gates also have their corresponding \textit{controlled} versions.

 $\bullet$ \textbf{Quantum Circuit.} A quantum circuit is a common model used to express the computational process in quantum computing~\cite{nielsen2002quantum}.
 Each line in the circuit corresponds to a qubit, and a sequence of quantum operations is applied from left to right.
 For example, Figure~\ref{fig:bell} illustrates a quantum circuit that prepares the Bell state $\left|\beta_{00}\right> = \frac{1}{\sqrt 2}(\left|00\right>+\left|11\right>)$, which consists of an $H$ gate and a CNOT gate.